sdiehl/wiwinwlh/tutorial.md

  - Read and parse input from the terminal
  - Read from or write to a file on the system
  - Establish an ``ssh`` connection to a remote computer
- - Take input from a radio antenna for singal processing
+ - Take input from a radio antenna for signal processing

 Conceptualizing I/O as a monad enables the developer to access information outside the program, but operate on the data with pure functions.
 The following